IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 ## Overview

-In 2021 we [announced a change](http://ibm.biz/cf-buildpack-node-change) to the deployment of Node applications in IBM Cloud Foundry.
+In 2021 we [announced a change](http://ibm.biz/cf-buildpack-node-change) to the deployment of Node.js applications in IBM Cloud Foundry.
 This README supports that announcement with some details behind the mechanics of deploying and using various types of Node.js buildpacks and Node.js runtime versions.

 ## Technical Details